wdmcquinn/100-days-of-code/log.md

 **Thoughts:** This will give me the oppertunity to alternate between the Google Challenge and the Javascript 30 so i dont get burned out on one.
 I cloned the Javascript 30 repo and wathched the intro today.
 Tomorrow will be Google.

+### Day 26: January 29th, 2018

+**Today's Progress:** Completed Javascript 30 day 1 also worked on functions for Grow with google.

+### Day 27: January 30th, 2018

+**Today's Progress:** Completed JS30 day 2 and Stared on Javacript Classes in ES6.

+### Day 28: January 31st, 2018

+**Today's Progress:** JS30 Day 3 and continue on ES6 Classes for GrowWithGoogle